Case Study, Dec 2025

 But in practice:

-The module was buried in the product and looked like a niche settings page
+The feature was hidden in a deep settings page

-The module was buried in the product and looked like a niche settings page
+The feature was hidden in a deep settings page

 Result